adrienkaiser/DTIAtlasBuilder/README.md

 A tool to create an atlas from several DTI images

-These Softwares need to bee installed before executing the tool :
+These Softwares need to be installed before executing the tool :
 = ImageMath
 = ResampleDTIlogEuclidean
 = CropDTI